eonarheim/eonarheim.github.io/docs/actor.md

 If 'fixed' is set to true the actor will not be pushed by other actors on collision.
-If 'fixed' is set to false then other actors will influence the current actors position on collision.
+If 'fixed' is set to false then other actors will influence the current actor's position on collision.

 <pre>actor.frames</pre>
 -------------------

-Dictionary containing all the drawable images/animations for an actor.
+Dictionary containing all of the drawable images/animations for an actor.
 You *should not* be adding to this directory.
 Use the 'addDrawing' method below.

 <pre>actor.currentDrawing</pre>